yyc12345/ScoreManager-Magic/SMMWebsite/README.md

 Due to my personal perferences.
 I use as pure as possible JavaScript.

 * JQuery: For convenient code operation.
-* MUI: Main CSS provider.
+* Bulma: Main CSS provider.

 ## Installation